-*As certain sectors prepare to return to work, guidance for employers about social distancing, using PPE, and health and safety practices in the workplace can be found in the attachment titled 'Guidelines For Workplaces' at the bottom of this page.*
+*Guidance for employers about social distancing, using PPE, and health and safety practices in the workplace can be found in the attachment titled 'Guidelines For Workplaces' at the bottom of this page.*

 Local Businesses & Members of the British Chambers of Commerce: Northamptonshire Chamber of Commerce has opened a Covid-19 Helpline for any members needing support or advice, on 01604 490414.

 You can also contact the Government's Business Support Helpline for free advice on 0300456 3565, or visit this page.